-- → Halal 'Hood The intersection of Th Silom and Th Charoen Krung is home to several Muslim-Thai and Indian restaurants. - → Rainbow Flag Lower Th Silom, particularly the strip from Soi 2 to Soi 4, is Bangkok's pinkest district, and is popular with both local and visiting gay men. - →Good Morning Pretend you're Thai-Chinese by getting up at 5am and taking part in the early-morning stretching rituals at Lumphini Park.
-Or you can just show up at a slightly saner hour and watch. - → Art Attack Those looking for a painting by a contemporary Burmese artist or an Ayuthaya-era Buddhist manuscript cabinet will undoubtedly find something interesting in one of the numerous art galleries and antique shops around Th Silom.
+- → Halal 'Hood The area around the intersection of Th Silom and Th Charoen Krung is home to a few Thai-Muslim and Indian restaurants. - Rainbow Flag Lower Th Silom, particularly the strip from Soi 2 to Soi 4, is Bangkok's pinkest district, and is popular with both local and visiting gay men. - → Good Morning Pretend you're Thai-Chinese by getting up at 5am and taking part in the early morning stretching rituals at Lumphini Park.
+Or you can just show up at a slightly saner hour and watch. - → Art Attack Those looking for a painting by a contemporary Burmese artist or an Ayuthaya-era Buddhist manuscript cabinet will undoubtedly find something interesting in one of the Th Silom area's numerous art galleries and antique shops.